Botspot/pi-apps/DOCUMENTATION.md

 # Inside Pi-Apps: everything a power-user should know
 This guide will attempt to explain how Pi-Apps works.
 By nature, this cannot be complete, so feel free to look through the scripts yourself and ask the Pi-Apps developers questions.
 ## Introduction
 - Pi-Apps is written in **`bash`**.
 This is a scripting language for Linux, with origins in the 80s.
-Bash is not a compiled language like C, it's a scripting language, similar to Python and Windows .bat files.
+Bash is not a compiled language like C, it's an interpreted language, similar to Python and Windows .bat files.
   Bash serves a different purpose than a compiled language: orchestrating OS-level events and prioritizing programming-time over execution-time.
 It is system-dependent and architecture-dependent.
   You probably interact with `bash` without even realizing it!
 Nearly all Linux distributions today use a **bash terminal**. *If you have ever opened a terminal, you have interacted with bash.*
 - Pi-Apps is comprised of **bash scripts**.
 These are text files that are filled with bash commands.
 To illustrate this, you can often *open* a bash script, *copy* the contents, and *paste* it into a bash terminal.
 And it will work exactly the same as if you executed the file!
 In fact, if Pi-Apps was reorganized into a single standalone bash script, you could *copy and paste the entire thing* into a terminal and have a working app store!